-And I think I think taking that a step further as well, Steven, something else to think about is can your staff room conversation, be heard in a clinic room?
-If your clinic rooms next to a staff room as well?
-Because particularly how does it do manage patients confidence if you've nipped out to have a cup of a discussion with a colleague to kind of brainstorm a little bit and you come back in?
-So all of this, you know, basically go and risk assess all the rooms in your in your clinic space and check.
-Again, if you're if you're, as we find quite a lot of clinics are, you're in a shared space, though there's certain rooms for certain clinicians, make sure you can't hear what's going on.
-If another clinician has extended the walls next door to yours.
+And I think taking that a step further as well, Steven, something else to think about is, can your staff room conversation, be heard in a clinic room if your clinic rooms next to a staff room as well.
+Because particularly, how does it manage your patient's confidence if you've nipped out to have a discussion with a colleague to kind of brainstorm a little bit and you come back in?
+So all of this, you know, basically go and risk assess all the rooms in your clinic space and check.
+Again, if you're, as we find quite a lot of clinics are, you're in a shared space, so there's certain rooms for certain clinicians, make sure you can't hear what's going on if another clinician has a clinic that's the walls next door to yours.

-Can I put some questions from the audience to you since a questions have been coming in from our audience, Sandra Darcy says How can patients make rational decisions about their osteopathic or other health care if they are, quote, unaware of their own musculoskeletal health issues?
+Can I put some questions from the audience to you, since questions have been coming in from our audience, Sandra?
+Darcy says, how can patients make rational decisions about their osteopathic or other health care, if they are, quote, unaware of their own musculoskeletal health issues?